Elegant and culturally important cuisine

 Gion Karyo is a very welcoming kaiseki restaurant that offers English menus, allowing first-timers to gently ease into the world of kaiseki.
 Dinner starts at 10,000 yen and a lunch course is also available during the daytime.

 Kodaiji Wakuden is an elegant option among the many kaiseki restaurants in Kyoto .
-The menu changes with the season, and they only serve the freshest ingredients with a unique menu for each season.
+The menu changes with the season, and they only serve the freshest ingredients.
 Dinner starts at around 30,000 yen and reservations are required.